a2k11/old_blog/_posts/2014-10-29-Finding-Jobs-You-Love.md

 back up your words.
 Nothing is ever off the table.
 The company wants to be happy with their hire and they want their new employee to be happy too.
 You have more power than you realize.
 Finally, don't ask lame questions.
-Elliott and Erin gave us some great examples to questions we should ask:
+Elliott and Erin gave us some great examples of questions we should ask:

     + Could I sit with customer service for a day to better understand the production?
     + What would you like to see from me in the first 30, 60, 90 days that would make you think you made the right choice?